grpc-ecosystem/go-grpc-middleware/logging/logrus/DOC.md

 ``` go
 func UnaryServerInterceptor(entry *logrus.Entry, opts ...Option) grpc.UnaryServerInterceptor
 ```
-PayloadUnaryServerInterceptor returns a new unary server interceptors that adds logrus.Entry to the context.
+UnaryServerInterceptor returns a new unary server interceptors that adds logrus.Entry to the context.

 ## <a name="CodeToLevel">type</a> [CodeToLevel](./options.go#L53)
 ``` go